Facing a First Offense DUI Michigan? This is what you can expect.

 DUI Case v OWI Charge in Michigan

 A drunk driving offense is commonly known as a DUI.
 Most people understand a DUI to be a situation where a defendant was drinking and driving.
-This is not actually what Michigan Law calls a situation where one is drinking and drinking.
+This is not what Michigan Law calls a situation where one is drinking and drinking.

 In Michigan, a DUI is referred to as an OWI or “Operating While Intoxicated.”
 A Michigan OWI conviction is a conviction for drunk driving.
 An operating while intoxicated OWI charge is what other states consider a drunk driving charge.
 An OWI conviction is drunk driving or DUI conviction.